-5. You can also click on the group to see its stats that show in the right-hand panel.
+6. You can also click on the group to see its stats that show in the right panel.

 Summary Traffic Workloads ×

 Add Rule Increase Traffic Update Rate

 LABELS

 Labels O L: AWS

 GENERAL

 Workloads 1

-ENFORCEMEN νT
+ENFORCEMEN r

-Full Enforcemen 1 Workload
+Full Enforcement 1 Workload

-6. Now click on the group where you are adding the rule and then on Add Rule.
+7. Now click on the group where you are adding the rule and then on Add Rule.

-7. Choose to which ruleset you are adding the new rule, for example the ruleset named new rs2.
+8. Choose the ruleset to which you are adding the new rule.
+For example, the ruleset named new rs2.

 Add to Ruleset new rs2

-tw rs2 Rules O Ruleset Sum
+ew rs2 Rules O Ruleset Summary

-Sources Destinations Destination Services
+Sources Destinations Destination Services Rule Options

-O Enabled Q AWS Rule Options Q AWS 0
+@ Enabled O AWS © AIX'S © AI Services 0

-8. Select Rule Options.
+9. Select Rule Options.

-You can, for example, select All Services.
+For example, you can select All Services.

-9. Add a rule that is All Services to All Services.
+10 Add a rule that is All Services to All Services.